serspammy/spammy-xfbsp-dotfiles/README.md

 4. i wanted to have rofi fly in from the left as a sidebar but i couldn't get the window rule to work. genereally picom's new window rules make my head hurt so i just don't use them 💀
 5. the rofi powermenu's text will probably "break" if your uptime is long enough
 6. this is basically my first rice so some stuff might be messed up after you install these configs. sorry!!!! let me know and i'll fix it
+7. the rofi folder is heavily cut down, go to the rofi themes repo linked above for more themes and stuff to use